RisPNG/Snipping-Lens/readme.md

 - **Left-click**: Takes a screenshot according to the system's snipping tool or equivalent.
 - **Right-click**: Show context menu with options:
   - **Pause/Resume**: Temporarily disable/enable automatic screenshot detection.
 Left-clicking the tray icon will snap and search regardless of the pause state.
   - **Show Logs**: View application logs in a text editor.
   - **Exit**: Close the application.

 ## Requirements

-- Internet connection for Google Lens
+- Internet connection for Google Lens.

 ### Windows